1D Log Gases and the Renormalized Energy: Crystallization at Vanishing Temperature: Lower bound

 \subsection{Preliminaries: a mass displacement result}

-In this subsection, we state the analogue in 1D of Proposition 4.9 in \cite{ss}, a result we will need later.
-The point of this result is to say that even though the energy density associated to $W$: $\hal |\j|^2 + \pi \log \eta \sum_p \delta_p$, is not positive or even bounded below, it effectively behaves as if it were, because it can be replaced by an energy-density $g$ which is pointwise bounded below, at the expense of a negligible error.
+\edd{In this subsection, we state the analogue in 1D of Proposition 4.9 in \cite{ss}, a result we will need later.
+The proposition below asserts that, even though the energy density $\hal |\j|^2 + \pi \log \eta \sum_p \delta_p$ associated to $W$ is not bounded below, there exists a replacement $g$ which is.
+The sense in which $g$ is a replacement for the energy density of $W$ (specified in the statement of the proposition) is what is needed to make the energy density of $W$ effectively behave as if it were bounded from below.}

 The density $g$ is obtained by displacing the negative part of the energy-density into the positive part.
-The proof is no different than in \cite{ss} once the one-dimensional setting has been embedded into the two-dimensional one as stated.
+The proof is identical to that of \cite{ss} once the one-dimensional setting has been embedded into the two-dimensional one as stated.
+What follows will be applied to $\nu_n'$, i.e. the measure in blown-up coordinates.